 The General Meeting is the company’s highest decision-making body, where the shareholders exercise their influence through discussions and decisions.
 An Annual General Meeting shall be held once a year to adopt the income statement and balance sheet, decide on dividend, elect a Board of Directors and auditors and decide on their remuneration.

-At the Annual General Meeting in April 2016, 36 shareholders participated, representing a total of 47,5 per cent of all votes in the company.
-The Annual General Meeting adopted the consolidated income statement and balance sheet, adopted the Board of Directors proposal concerning dividend, discharged the Board of Directors and President from liability and appointed PriceWaterhouseCoopers AB as auditor.
+At the Annual General Meeting in April 2018, 31 shareholders participated, representing a total of 51.2 per cent of all votes in the company.
+The Annual General Meeting adopted the consolidated income statement and balance sheet, adopted the Board of Directors proposal concerning dividend, discharged the Board of Directors and President from liability and appointed PricewaterhouseCoopers AB as auditor.
 All members of the Board of Directors were re-elected and Anders Ullberg was appointed as Chairman.
 The Meeting also established principles for benefits to senior management and appointed the Nomination Committee.
-The minutes of the Annual General Meeting can be found on the company's website.
+The minutes of the Annual General Meeting can be found on the company’s website.

-The main task of the Nomination Committee is to propose to the Annual General Meeting candidates for the Board of Directors, Chairman of the Board and auditors and their fees.
+The main task of the Nomination Committee is to propose candida-tes for the Board of Directors, Chairman of the Board and auditors and their fees to the Annual General Meeting.
 The Nomination Committee is also to propose a new Nomination Committee.

-As resolved by the Annual General Meeting, the Nomination Committee is to consist of the Chairman of the Board and representatives of each of the three largest shareholders.
+As resolved by the Annual General Meeting, the Nomination Committee is to consist of the Chairman of the Board and represen-tatives of each of the three largest shareholders.
 The Annual General Meeting appointed Stina Barchan (Briban Invest AB), Sven Ericsson (representative of the Karinen family), Carina Heilborn (Peter Gyllenhammar AB) and Anders Ullberg (Chairman of the Board) as members of the Nomination Committee.
-The Nomi-nation Committee’s term of office is until a new Nomination Committee is appointed.
-The composition of the Nomination Committee was announced on April 25, 2016 in a press release and on Studsvik’s website.
+The Nomination Committee’s term of office is until a new Nomination Committee is appointed.
+The composition of the Nomination Committee was announced on April 25, 2018 in a press release and on Studsvik’s website.

 Composition of the Board of Directors

-The Board of Directors consists of six board members elected by the general meeting of shareholders, as well as two members and two alternates appointed by the local trade union organizations Unionen and the Swedish Association of Graduate Engineers.
-The members of the Board of Directors are presented on pages 66–67 of the annual report and under Board of Directors and Auditors on the website.
+The Board of Directors consists of five board members elected by the General Meeting of Shareholders, as well as two members and two alternates appointed by the staff organizations Unionen and the Swedish Association of Graduate Engineers.
+The members of the Board of Directors are presented on pages 74–75 of the annual report and under Board of Directors and auditors on the website.

 The members elected by the Annual General Meeting are to be regarded as independent in relation to the company and the company management.
 All, apart from Jan Barchan and Anna Karinen, are independent of major shareholders.